 Cancer may be the most common cause of death in Singapore, but there are quick and easy steps we can take to reduce the risk.

-The Basic LifeScreen package helps you understand your risks by testing for common cancers and chronic diseases.
+The Basic LifeScreen package helps you understand your risks associated with your lifestyle and family medical history by testing for common cancers and chronic diseases.

 Book Comprehensive LifeScreen packages for you and your loved ones, to be aware of any potential cancer risks associated with your current lifestyle or family medical history.